-But within that rather unsurprising distribution, the Pew Project has traced a couple of interesting bends in the data curve.
+But within that rather unsurprising distribution, the Pew Project has traced a couple of.
 For example, those making less than $30,000 a year use social networks the most (72%), then the numbers fall to 64-65%, but then the numbers tick back up for those making over $75,000 — valuable information for your donor outreach.

 Also striking, the number of surveyed Hispanics using social networks is a notable 72% (note bene, Republicans), whereas Whites and Blacks use them 65% and 68% respectively.
 Is your nonprofit working within/among the Hispanic community?
 Are you targeting your audiences appropriately?

 Finally, but quite unsurprisingly, Pew Research demonstrates the fact that Facebook leads all other social-networking platforms by quite a margin.
 Pew traces its use at 67% of all respondents.
 Twitter is next with ‘only’ 16%.